m5stack/Other_Examples-Core2_for_AWS/Basic_Arduino/README.md

 For examples of how to use the hardware features without any connectivity, take a look at the repository from M5Stack: https://github.com/m5stack/M5Core2/tree/master/examples/core2_for_aws/FactoryTest

 ## Third Party Library License Notice
 This software depends on ArduinoECCX08 and ArduinoMqttClient under LGPL-2.1.
-These are copy-left licenses.
+Note that these are copy-left licenses.
 The libraries are not distributed within this software repository, they are imported in by the PlatformIO library manager.